 - Failure of screws or rods

 - Nerve injury

 - Return of symptoms

 Surgical outcomes.
-Overall, the results of laminectomy with or without spinal fusion for lumbar stenosis are good to excellent in approximately 80% of patients.
+Overall, the results of laminectomy with or without spinal fusion for lumbar stenosis are good to excellent in the majority of patients.
 Patients tend to see more improvement of leg pain than back pain.
 Most patients are able to resume a normal lifestyle after a period of recovery from surgery.

 Interspinous Process Devices

 Interspinous process devices, or spacers, are inserted between the spinous processes in the back of the spine.
 These devices spread the vertebrae apart and keep the space for the nerves open and functioning.
 This procedure is a minimally invasive surgical option for lumbar spinal stenosis.